BIO

 2022 The Museum of the Serbian Orthodox Church – Catalogue (The Museum of the Serbian Orthodox Church, Belgrade, 2023), 2020-21 Albert Einstein (ed.
 Ze’ev Rosenkranz), The Travel Diaries of Albert Einstein (Akademska knjiga, Novi Sad, 2023).
 2019 Spiritual and Cultural Heritage of the Monastery of Studenica: Past, Perseverance, Contemporaneity (exhibition catalogue, Serbian Academy of Sciences and Arts, SANU, 2019).
 2017 Marsela Šunjić, Greetings From The Moon, novel (Dobra knjiga, Sarajevo, 2019).
 2016 Translation: Marsela Šunjić, Good Night, City, novel (Dobra knjiga, Sarajevo, 2019).
 2016 Suzana Vuksanović, Kristian Lukić, Čedomir Janičić, Dragan Rakić, Jedan One, Uno, Ein, MSUV, Novi Sad.
 2015 Suzana Vuksanović, Rastislav Škulec | Remix.
 Refresh.
 Restart.
 MSUV, Novi Sad.
 2015 Svetlana Mladenov, Conflicts, provocations, relations, challenges, fears, energies, determinations: Art in the expanded field.
 MSUV, Novi Sad.
 2015 Svetlana Mladenov, Subdued Existence, MSUV, Novi Sad.
 2014 Sanja Kojić Mladenov, Cargo East, MSUV, Novi Sad.
 2013 Nebojša Milenković, Uroš Đurić, Strategies of Excess, MSUV, Novi Sad.
 2013 Suzana Vuksanović, New Sculpture In Vojvodina, MSUV, Novi Sad.
 2013 Bosniaks of Sandzak, monograph, Beoknjiga, Belgrade.
 2012 Suzana Vuksanović, Mira Brtka: Unstable Balances, MSUV, Novi Sad.
 2011 Serbian Pavilion Catalogue for the 54th Venice Biennale, MSUV, Novi Sad.
 2010 Edward F. Edinger, Anatomy of the Psyche: Alchemical Symbolism in Psychotherapy, Akademska knjiga, Novi Sad.

-CURATORIAL WORK
+CURATORIAL WORK:

 2005 Programme for No Exit: Essential Serbian Cinema, 1995-2000 a film season I curated & organised at the Institute Of Contemporary Arts, London (ICA Cinemas 1 & 2), 4-16 November 2005.